-Seekers Church maintains a series of documents refered to as our "Core Documents."
+Seekers Church maintains a series of documents refered to as our “Core Documents.”
 These documents describe who we are, what we are doing here and how we set about to do the work we do.
-The following documents have been converted to the new format for this website.

 This guide is our effort to explain how the Seekers Church is living out its call.
 In describing ourselves we have tried to say who we are and what we do rather than who we ought to be.
 Material for this guide has come from many Seekers, and we thank them all.
 Since Seekers Church is a small part of the living Body of Christ, by the time you read this guide, we may be doing church differently, but this is how we see ourselves at this moment in time.

 In 1995 the Church of the Saviour took a major step in its diaspora when the small faith communities that had been worshiping separately since 1976 incorporated as separate churches.
 The bylaws of Seekers Church establish the legal structure for the community.

 Mission groups have been a core element of the life of Seekers Church from our beginning in 1976.
 A decade earlier the Church of the Saviour established mission groups as the place of primary belonging for everyone in the congregation.
 Today, Seekers mission groups are a primary place where we are living out God’s call on our lives, the place where we belong most deeply to this small part of the Body of Christ.

 - Why we think mission groups are important;

 - How they are structured in Seekers Church;